websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 }}]}
 ```

-Now you're able to see the entire query string, the response string, and how each returned Search Document was scored.
+Now you can see the entire query string, the response string, and how each returned Search Document was scored.